WATCH: Travis Meyer's Afternoon Tornado Risk Update

-Travis Meyer and News On 6 Oklahoma Weather Experts have an updated look at the continuing warnings and watches for Tuesday night.
+Travis Meyer and News On 6 Oklahoma Weather Experts have an updated look at the continuing warnings and watches for tonight.

 Keep up-to-date with everything that happens in your world.